debops/debops/docs/ansible/roles/apt/defaults-detailed.rst

      - Debian: 'http://ftp.debian.org/debian'

-The third version of an APT sources entry is similar to the `Ansible apt_repository module`_, and should be defined as an YAML dictionary with ``repo`` as the key and complete APT source specification as the value.
+The third version of an APT sources entry is similar to the `Ansible ansible.builtin.apt_repository module`_, and should be defined as a YAML dictionary with ``repo`` as the key and complete APT source specification as the value.
 These entries are not filtered by the role, and they are not checked for duplicates.
 Example:

 .. code-block:: yaml